 Surprisingly to newcomers, employers like to see the names of Canadian schools on resumes.
 Often it’s because when managers recognize the schools you have attended they are more confident in their hiring decision.

-So attending a Canadian school may give you an edge over those who have studied at foreign schools.
+So, attending a Canadian school may give you an edge over those who have studied at foreign schools.
 But if you have not attended a Canadian school, it may be helpful to get a credential evaluation.
-Doing so will help employers compare the school you attended in another country to Canadian schools.
+Doing so will help employers compare the schools you attended in another country to Canadian schools.

 2. Meet Requirements to Work in Your Field